Assignment #1

 You will see 15 new test cases, all of which are failing.
 Follow the same process as Task 1 to get them all passing, and carefully read the requirements below so you consider scenarios where test cases are not provided.

-command creates a new activity for the specified operator ID.
-The operator ID is the unique identifier that was generated when the operator was created.
+The CREATE_EVOLUTION command creates a new evolution for the specified Pokemon ID.
+The Pokemon ID is the unique identifier that was generated when the Pokemon was created.
 If any invalid input is provided, an error message should be printed (details below).

-When a new activity is created, it should be added to the system.
+When a new evolution is created, it should be added to the system.
 The arguments have the following requirements:

 - Must be at least 3 characters long (surrounding spaces are not counted).